dinshaw/dinshaw.github.io/full-outline.md

 ## So from a developer's point of view, what does this look like?
 * A couples examples
 * We all have our development machines setup differently.
 The software we use and our configurations are the tools of our trade.
-And just like a chef and his knives, this is a very personal thing.
+* And just like a chef and his knives, this is a very personal thing.
 We put a lot of time into getting everything just right.
-THis is important because it directly effects our state of mind, and our emotional state (!!!) when we sit down to work.
-This is great, but i'm sure we've all been ready to push some code on friday afternoon, we merge in master, bundle install, and everything blows up.
+* THis is important because it directly effects our state of mind, and our emotional state,  when we sit down to work.
+* It is great that we have this flexibility, but i'm sure we've all been ready to push some code on Friday afternoon, merge in master, bundle install, and everything blows up.
+* [Slide - FFF]
 An hour later, if you're lucky, you realize it is because someone added a gem that doesn't build with the light-weight GCC that we  installed 'to save time'.
-This is a trite example but the problem is clear: the discrepancies between one or more developers environments have needlessly cost us time and energy.
+* This is a trite example but the problem is clear: the discrepancies between one or more developers environments have needlessly cost us time and energy.
 * Does anyone here have a script that they use to set up their dev machine?
 * A lot of us have probably toyed with the idea of a setup script to provision our personal computers. maybe a shell script, or Chef, or Boxen, both of which I will talk about later, and even if we haven't done it, this seems totally reasonable because we will probably want the same tooling on all my machines.
 * Now what if someone suggested that you share a setup script with your team?
 Or possibly your entire organization?
 * Sounds crazy, right?
 * Unless…
 * Unless this script was well written, overridable, extendable, and in available in version control.
-* Then, we can login, read the base setup script, fork it, add our customizations on top of it, and fire it off knowing that your gcc will be the same as everyone else's and that version bumps and other common stuff will be pushed out via your organization's base class, but all your personal stuff will be just the way you like it.
+* Then, we can login, read the base setup script, fork it, add our customizations on top of it, and fire it off knowing that your gcc will be the same as everyone else's and that version bumps and other common stuff will be pushed out by your organization, but all your personal stuff will be just the way you like it.
 * This is where we are trying to get to.
 All the benefits of the collective wisdom, with zero sacrifice of individuality

 ### Project Environment
-* OK, so in the perfect world i just described i pull down my code knowing that my system-level tools are the same as everyone on my teams, install my dependancies, run my tests, and everything is still broken...
+* OK, so in the perfect world i just described i pull down my code knowing that my system-level tools are the same as everyone on my teams, install my dependencies, run my tests, and everything is still broken...
 * Turns out someone added Redis to this project.
 This is not a system level tool, this is a per-project dependency.
 * its also not too hard to debug, but that is not always the case.
 * Git pull; bundle install; is not enough for any real–world project
-* But just like Server definitions, there can be project definittions that install the proper runtimes and data stores and fetch the latest code and do a better job of ensuring consistency across multi–developer teams
+* But just like Server definitions, there can be project definitions that install the proper runtimes and data stores and fetch the latest code and do a better job of ensuring consistency across multi–developer teams
 * [SLIDE] : Boxen project recipe

 ### CI and Production